rbuchberger/objective_elements/README.md

 `.reset_attributes(new)` - Deletes all attributes, calls add_attributes on supplied argument if given.

-`.add_attributes(new)` - The only way we add new attributes.
+`.add_attributes(new)` - The strongly recommended way to add new attributes.
 Can accept a hash (keys can be either symbols or strings, values can be either arrays or strings), or a string in the standard HTML syntax (`attribute="value" attribute2="value2 value3"`).
 Returns self.

 `.add_parent(DoubleTag)` - returns supplied DoubleTag, with self added as a child.

+`attr_reader :attributes`
-`attr_reader :attributes, :element`
+`attr_accessor :element`

 ### DoubleTag Properties: